Dog Days at the Garden

 - Be aware of your dog’s limits and monitor your pet for signs of heat stress.

-Tips to Keep your dog safe this spring:
+Tips to keep your dog safe in our warm desert climate:

 - Don’t leave your pets in a parked car | Just don’t do it, not even for a minute.
 When it’s 72 degrees outside, the temperature in your car can get up to 116 degrees within an hour.